patakia/Coasting_fit/README.md

 $^{3}$ _L2IT, Laboratoire des 2 Infinis - Toulouse, Universit ́e de Toulouse, CNRS/IN2P3, UPS, F-31062 Toulouse Cedex 9, France_ <br>
 $^{4}$ _Department of Physics and Astronomy, Universiteit Gent, B-9000 Ghent, Belgium_ <br>
 <br>
-Corresponding author: Adrienn Pataki, patakia@student.elte.hu <br>
+Corresponding author of the article: Péter Raffai, peter.raffai@ttk.elte.hu; GitHub repository: Adrienn Pataki, patakia@student.elte.hu <br>
 <br>
 The repository contains Python code with the required input files for fitting coasting coasting models and the flat ΛCDM model to the SNIa and QSO databases. <br>
 Refer to the codes for detailed descriptions and instructions.